thingsboard/thingsboard-client-sdk/examples/0012-esp8266_esp32_request_shared_attribute/README.md

-# Requesting the newest value of shared attributes
+# Requesting the newest value of client-side or shared attributes

 ## Devices
 | Supported Devcies |